ajalt/clikt/docs/documenting.md

 ## Subcommand Short Help

-Subcommands are listed in the help page based on their [name](commands.md#customizing-command-name).
+Subcommands are listed in the help page based on their [name][customizing-command-name].
 They have a short help string which is the first line of their help.

 ```kotlin tab="Example"
 class Tool : NoRunCliktCommand()